 6.6 Toxicokinetic Modeling

-This training module was developed by Caroline Ring and Lauren Koval.
+This training module was developed by Caroline Ring and Lauren E. Koval.

 All input files (script, data, and figures) can be downloaded from the UNC-SRP TAME2 GitHub website.